Domain-invariant Clinical Representation Learning by Bridging Data Distribution Shift across EMR Datasets

-\begin{itemize} \item \textbf{Methodologically}, we propose a domain-invariant representation learning method for prognosis prediction paradigm that bridges data distribution shift across EMR datasets, to perform clinical prediction with limited data and misaligned features.
-By introducing a Transition Model between the source target datasets, our approach focuses on capturing domain-invariant features relevant to downstream tasks, which facilitates the learning of a unified domain-invariant encoder. \item \textbf{Experimentally}, we conduct outcome-specific length-of-stay prediction experiments on several datasets.
-The results show that our solution consistently outperforms the baseline approaches and has higher rate of training convergence especially in dealing with limited data amount.
-Concretely, comparing to baseline methods with the best performance, our solution achieves 4.3\% lower MSE on TJH dataset and 8.5\% lower MSE when dealing with limited training samples. \end{itemize}
+Our primary contributions are: \begin{itemize} \item \textbf{Methodologically}, we introduce a domain-invariant representation learning method for prognosis prediction that effectively addresses data distribution shifts across EMR datasets, enabling accurate clinical prediction despite limited data and misaligned features.
+Our approach incorporates a Transition Model between source and target datasets, capturing domain-invariant features crucial for downstream tasks and facilitating the development of a unified domain-invariant encoder.

+\item \textbf{Experimentally}, we present comprehensive experiments across multiple datasets.
+The results demonstrate consistent superior performance compared to baseline approaches, with notably higher training convergence rates, particularly in limited-data scenarios.
+Specifically, our solution achieves a 4.3\% reduction in MSE on the TJH dataset and an 8.5\% improvement when working with limited training samples, compared to the best-performing baseline methods. \end{itemize}